mcjojos/iban-generator/README.md

 # iban-generator-utility
-A utility for generating test IBAN's.
+A utility for generating test IBANs.

 ## Synopsis
 The utility provide functionality to generate valid IBAN's for different countries.
 Valid in this context means syntactically valid according to the ISO standard, but not necessarily existing bank accounts.